shayakchemistry/DataSciencePrep/AlgoProject/README.md

 - Only one disc can be moved at a time
 - Larger disc cannot be placed on a smaller disc

 We can solve this problem using recursion.
-If we follow the pattern closely we can see the for n th disk we first move the previous disk to the intermediatory pole and the move the n th disk to the the target pole.
-Using this pattern we can build an recurssion as demonstrated in TowerOfHanoi.cpp
+If we follow the pattern closely we can see the for n th disk we first move the previous disk to the intermediatory pole and the move the n th disk to the target pole.
+Using this pattern we can build an recursion as demonstrated in TowerOfHanoi.cpp

 ### Backtracking

 Backtracking is an algorithmic-technique for solving problems recursively by trying to build a solution incrementally, one piece at a time, removing those solutions that fail to satisfy the constraints of the problem at any point of time (by time, here, is referred to the time elapsed till reaching any level of the search tree).
 We discuss some solution that are discussed in the following subsections.

 ##### The Eight Queens Problem